-rich air-fuel This gives verv а mixture entering the cylinders, up to for very cold starts.
-With only a small of fuel evaporating, percent а combustible air-vapor mixture is created, combustion occurs, and the engine starts.
+This gives a very rich air-fuel mixture entering the cylinders, up to for very cold starts.
+With only a small percent of fuel evaporating, a combustible air-vapor mixture is created, combustion occurs, and the engine starts.

 Only a few engine cycles are required before everything starts to heat up and more normal operation occurs.
 As the engine heats up, the choke is opened and has no effect on final steady-state operation.